Japanese Knife, Deba and Sashimi

 SK Steel is the common carbon steel.
 It’s used widely as a common industrial material for saws, axes and other blades.

 Yellow Steel is the purified iron steel, by removing impurities like silicon, phosphorus and sulfur out of SK Steel.
 This is no professional use.
-Cheap knives for home use.
+Economical knives for home use.
+But it is Japanese forged iron, and it’s much sharper than stainless steel knife.
 It contains carbon 1.00% to 1.20%.

 White Steel is the most purified iron of all.
 They purify iron sand to remove the impurities to the utmost limit with no additions to come up with White Steel #2.
 It requires highly skilled craftsmen to produce blades with White Steel and Blue Steel.